Do you think it’s time to rebrand? If so, what is your rebranding strategy?

 A. Expanding our Product Offering

 When we started out, we were offering design and development services only.
 Later we expanded to include growth services like social media marketing and content writing.
-We just kept adding on new service and new pages to our website.
+We just kept adding new service and new pages to our website.

 In short, we were all over the place.
 Our site structure was a mess.
 We needed to organize our content and improve our website’s usability.